dward2/BME547/Assignments/BMICalculatorAssignment.md

 master branch.
 * Merge the pull request into master branch.
 * Do not delete any of the feature branches.
-* Pull the newly merged master branch back to your local repository so changes to master branch are captured locally.
+* In your local repository, checkout the master branch and then pull the newly merged master branch back to your local repository so changes to master branch in GitHub are captured locally.
 * Repeat for other features
 * Create a `README.md` file to explain how to run your program from the command line and how to use your program.